mlanza/atomic/src/core/about.md

 * https://github.com/mrdoob/three.js/issues/5886
 * http://perfectionkills.com/instanceof-considered-harmful-or-how-to-write-a-robust-isarray/

 To work around the issue Atomic applies symbolic names to constructors.
 These same names can be applied to constructors in other frames.
 Doing this guarantees identical constructors (from different frames) share a common identity.
-This enables `is` and `ako` (while `CROSSFRAME=1`) to umambiguously identify objects.
+This enables `is` and `ako` (while `CROSSFRAME=1`) to unambiguously identify objects.

 Third-party code including most polyfills (even natives) should be considered unreliable as there is no consistent means by which developers have tackled cross-frame operability.
 Only fully-controlled code with no external dependencies (unknowns) can be trusted!